jpweller/Implicit-Grid/README.md

     gutter-padding-left

-Take note that mixins marked with * must be used above col-imp or col to work properly
+* marked mixins must be used above col-imp or col to work properly

-col-imp works differently than most grid systems.
-It requires an inner-wrap whose width is set larger than the wrap containing it.
-A wrap around inner-wrap is needed to hide the overflow.
-This hidden extra space allows each element inside the inner-wrap to have a right margin (even the last element!).
-Hence the imp, sort for implicit.
-This means you can rearrange these elements and not have to worry about clearing out the right margin on the last element.
-Whether you're rearanging the order via jQuery, changing elements' column width via media queries, or using js masonry.

 ####using col-imp, your code would look like: